Windows Upgrade Troubleshooting Logs

 SetupDiag works by examining Windows Setup log files.
 It attempts to parse these log files to determine the root cause of a failure to update or upgrade the computer to Windows 10.

-SetupDiag can be run on the computer that failed to update, or you can export logs from the computer to another location and run SetupDiag in offline mode.
+SetupDiag can be run on the computer that failed to update, or you can export logs from the computer to another location and run SetupDiag offline.

 Author